hunterdyar/hdyarblog/content/blog/posts/notes-on-using-and-extending-unitys-tilemap.md

 ## Tilemap Component

 The basic goal is to create some kind of map manager, so we can put elements on a grid, check what objects are where, do pathfinding, and so on.
-Without getting any more specific than that (which would be just programming the thing, just go look at my source code), here are some takeaways and lessons that I have learned.
+Without getting any more specific than that (which would be just programming the thing, just go look at my source code), here are some takeaways and lessons that I have learned writing various tools and projects that use the tilemap.

+### Tilemap Good Practices

+- Organize the palette to be easy to draw, arrange tiles together sensibly.
+- Take advantage of scriptable tiles to minimize tile assets and tedious work.
+  - In many cases, you might want to just use the Rule Tile found in [2D Tilemap Extras](https://docs.unity.cn/Packages/com.unity.2d.tilemap.extras@1.8/manual/Tiles.html), avoiding having to write any of these things from scratch.

+## Extending The Tilemap

 ### Interfacing with Tilemap